BrunoFFaria/neural-networks/README.md

 # Neural networks

 In this repository FeedForward neural networks are implemented in the C language.
 The current implementation supports a variable number of layers, as well as neurons in each layer.
 The transfer function of each neuron can be specified from one of the tree definitions of: tangsig, linear, logsig.
-For training, the well-known optimization method levenberg-marquardt is used.

-If you want to inspect the code of the neural network, check neural_network.c.
-Otherwise, if you are interested in how it can be used check nntest.c.
+Training is accomplished using the well-known optimization method levenberg-marquardt.
+The levenberg-marquardt method requires a system of equations to be solved, wich in this implementation is accomplished with LAPACK.
+So if you are interested in using it, you need to install lapack.
+For a typical usage scenario check nntest.c, otherwise, if you want to understand how it can be implemented check neural_network.c

+Finally, I release this code under a MIT based license, so if you intend to use it please give me credit.